green-engineering/if-k8s-metrics-importer/README.md

 **Index.ts **
 We host the k8s-metrics-importer plugin in the index.ts file.
 This is where we run the queries that fetch our key metrics from Kubernetes
- (if-k8s-metrics-importer/src/lib/k8s-metrics-importer/index.ts at main · nb-green-ops/if-k8s-metrics-importer (github.com)).
+ (if-k8s-metrics-importer/src/lib/k8s-metrics-importer/index.ts).

 There are three main functions to note

-**getNodeTotalCPU ** which returns the total CPU usage for the node.
+**getNodeTotalCPU** which returns the total CPU usage for the node.
 This can be a virtual machine.

 ```typescript
 function getNodeTotalCPU(nodes: any[], nodeName: any) {